Knowledgebase: Installation

 MS Office 2010:

-You can install 32-bit MS Office by double-clicking on setup.exe from MS Office 2010 setup folder.
+You can install 32-bit MS Office by double-clicking on setup.exe from the MS Office 2010 setup folder.

 Please ensure that the MS Office folder does not contain x64 in the folder name.
 If x64 is in the folder name, it is the 64-bit installer.
 It would be best if you used the 32-bit installer.